-SIOUX FALLS – The silver screen is returning to Downtown Sioux Falls, thanks in part to a $3.5 million donation from First PREMIER Bank and PREMIER Bankcard owner and philanthropist T. Denny Sanford.
+SIOUX FALLS – The silver screen is returning to Downtown Sioux Falls, thanks in part to a $3.5 million donation from philanthropist T. Denny Sanford.
 Mr. Sanford made the announcement Wednesday morning with Sioux Falls Mayor Paul TenHaken who also pledged $1.5 million from the City’s third penny sales tax.

 Contributions from Mr. Sanford will help restore the theatre’s main auditorium.
 The restoration will include high-end projection and sound equipment, and recliners for the audience.
 The City’s contribution is earmarked for structural and exterior work on the historic downtown building.
 The theatre is slated to reopen in the spring of 2020.